 "Where do all the hippies meet?
 South Street, South Street!" ("South Street" by the Orlons)

+The many specialty shops of South Street cater to punks, rastas, hippies, bikers, and all those whose tastes run off the beaten path.
 Chain stores and restaurants arrived in full force in the '80s, but have done little to homogenize this center of counterculture.
-Though one now finds McDonald's, the Gap, Starbucks, Pizzeria Uno, and Tower Records, South Street retains its chic boutique mystique.
+Though the occasional big chain appears, South Street retains its chic boutique mystique.

-Though the street has many fine restaurants, three of historic importance stand out.
-The Knave of Hearts was a pioneer in Philadelphia's restaurant revival as well as the 1960s revival of South Street itself.
-Loyal locals have long enjoyed the Knave's whimsical strawberry soup. famous 4th Street Deli has been operated by the same family for three generations.
+Though the street has many fine restaurants, some bear special mention.
+Famous 4th Street Deli has been operated by the same family for three generations.
 It's also the best deli in town — lox, stock, and bagel.
-A reminder of the days when the area was a thriving Jewish community and a fabric center, Famous is one establishment that has earned its name.
-Finally, Jim's Steaks vies for the honor of Philly's best cheese steak.
-Sandwich makers with bulging biceps pile tremendous mounds of onions and thinly sliced steak on a spattering grill.
+A reminder of the days when the area was a thriving Jewish community and a fabric center.
+While Genos and Pat's generally vie for the title of best cheese-steak in Philadelphia, some Philadelphians swear by Jim's Steaks, on the corner of 4th and south.
 Take your steak upstairs and enjoy the show on the street below.

-Most of the action on South Street takes place between Front and Ninth Streets.
-However, a renaissance is occurring on the western end of the street as well.
-Galleries, music stores, and restaurants can now be found between 12th and 16th on South.
-Of note are two stores catering to the voodoo community where spells, potions, and powders can be purchased.
+Most of the action on South Street takes place between Front and Ninth Streets, but you can find some gems a little further west.
+Galleries, music stores, and restaurants can now be found between 10th and 16th on South, including Harry's World, a shop catering to the Voodoo community with all you need for spells and potions.